Annnnya/softvare_architecture_homeworks/README.md

 ### With 1 node

-With 1 node some data is still lost, so concurrency is not the only issue that causes data loss
+With 1 node some data is still lost, so concurrency is not the only issue that causes data loss.
+If I use blocking map, all 1k values are written.

 ![image](./defq1.png)